EsyArda/ChatNotif/README.md

 # Chat Notif

-A simple LOTRO plugin to display chat messages.
+A simple LOTRO plugin for displaying chat messages larger on your screen.

 ## Installation guide

-1. Download the latest release from [Github](https://github.com/LilianHiault/ChatNotif/releases/latest)
+1. Download the latest release from [Github](https://github.com/LilianHiault/ChatNotif/releases/latest) of [lotroInterface](https://www.lotrointerface.com/downloads/info1208).
-2. Unzip the content of the zip file to your `The Lord of the Rings Online\Plugins\` folder (for example `C:\Users\USER\Documents\The Lord of the Rings Online\Plugins\`)
+2. Unzip the content of the zip file to your `The Lord of the Rings Online\Plugins\` folder (for example `C:\Users\USER\Documents\The Lord of the Rings Online\Plugins\`).
-3. Launch the game and in the plugin panel load `ChatNotif`
+3. Launch the game, open the plugin manager and load `ChatNotif`.

 ## Features